reneefredensborg/CRYO2ICE-Arctic-freeboards-and-snow-depth-2020-2022/README.md

 v2.0 - February 2024: Updates based on reviews to preprint and addition of code related to analysis of sea ice drift and cross-over analysis (XO).

 ### Data

-- ESA Baseline-E L2 CryoSat-2 Ice products:
+- ESA Baseline-E L2 CryoSat-2 Ice products: XX.
+Available at identified CRYO2ICE locations for this study at DOI: 10.11583/DTU.21369129.
-- NASA ATL10 Sea Ice Freeboard products:
+- NASA ATL10 Sea Ice Freeboard products: XX.
+Available at identified CRYO2ICE locations for this study at DOI: 10.11583/DTU.21369129.
-- AMSR2 passive microwave sea ice concentration and snow depth: available at National Snow and Ice Data Center (NSIDC) as AMSR-E/AMSR2 Unified L3 Daily 12.5 km Brightness Temperatures, Sea Ice Concentration, Motion & Snow Depth Polar Grids, Version 1 (AU\SI12) by Meier et al. (2018)
+- AMSR2 passive microwave sea ice concentration and snow depth: available at National Snow and Ice Data Center (NSIDC) as AMSR-E/AMSR2 Unified L3 Daily 12.5 km Brightness Temperatures, Sea Ice Concentration, Motion & Snow Depth Polar Grids, Version 1 (AU\SI12) by Meier et al. (2018).
+Available at identified CRYO2ICE locations for this study at DOI: 10.11583/DTU.21369129.
 - SM-LG: available at NSIDC as Lagrangian Snow Distributions for Sea-Ice Applications, Version 1 (NSIDC-0758) by Listion et al. (2021).
+Available at identified CRYO2ICE locations for this study at DOI: 10.11583/DTU.21369129.
-- CCI CryoSat-2 freeboard product:
+- CCI CryoSat-2 freeboard product: available from XXX, presented in Rinne and Hendricks (2023).
+Available at identified CRYO2ICE locations for this study at DOI: 10.11583/DTU.21369129.
 - LARM CryoSat-2 freeboard product: presented in Landy et al. (2020), provided by Jack Landy for this study.
-Available for this study at DOI: 10.11583/DTU.21369129.
+Available at identified CRYO2ICE locations for this study at DOI: 10.11583/DTU.21369129.

 ### Installation and about the code
 The code is written in Jupyter Notebook and requires various python packages which are denoted in the environment.yml file .
 These packages can be installed using either ```pip install``` or ```conda install``` in your command/prompt window.